skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Light the bottom-left torch, then return to the other side and light the torches on either side of the central stairway.
 * Next, light the remaining torches on the right side and then the middle one to activate the next Bloodstone; extract the Anklet and head through the far right doorway.
 * Light the candle in the following hallway and extract the Shield Armor from the activated Bloodstone.
-* Go onward and up the stairs to find a candelabra; light t in order to illuminate the stained glass on the wall.
+* Go onward and up the stairs to find a candelabra; light it in order to illuminate the stained glass on the wall.
 * Continue onward to enter a library.
 <br/>